 - Alkalinity may result in an added benefit for some chemotherapeutic agents that require a higher pH.
 (12)

-Alkali–producing fruit and vegetables may, therefore, contribute to a reduction in lean tissue mass in older adults.
-(15) Alkalizing foods largely include Fruit and Vegetables – A three-year study looking at a diet rich in potassium, such as fruits and vegetables, resulted in preservation of muscle mass in older men and women (12)
+- Alkali–producing fruit and vegetables may, therefore, contribute to a reduction in lean tissue mass in older adults.
+(15) Alkalizing foods largely include Fruit and Vegetables – A three-year study looking at a diet rich in potassium, such as fruits and vegetables, resulted in the preservation of muscle mass in older men and women (12)

 What does pH actually mean?